JasperFx/lamar/docs/guide/ioc/resolving/get-a-service-by-service-type.md

-# Get a Service by PluginType
+# Get a Service by ServiceType

-Requesting the default configured object of a plugin type is done through the `IContainer.GetInstance()` method shown below:
+Requesting the default configured object of a service type is done through the `IContainer.GetInstance()` method shown below:

 <!-- snippet: sample_GetInstance -->
 <a id='snippet-sample_getinstance'></a>